nodejs/node/doc/api/esm.md

 #### Transpiler loader

-Sources that are in formats Node.js doesn’t understand can be converted into JavaScript using the [`transformSource` hook][].
+Sources that are in formats Node.js doesn't understand can be converted into JavaScript using the [`transformSource` hook][].
 Before that hook gets called, however, other hooks need to tell Node.js not to throw an error on unknown file types; and to tell Node.js how to load this new file type.